jesse-flores/Image-to-Braille-Converter/README.md

-# Image-to-Braille-Converter
-Convert images into easy to copy-and-paste characters that build it back up To create a complete README for your project, you want to provide clear instructions on what the project is, how to set it up, and how to use it.
-Below is a detailed `README.md` template for your project that includes installation, usage, and explanations.

----

 # Image to Braille Converter

 This project converts images into Braille characters, representing pixel intensity using Braille symbols.
 It processes an image and converts it into a series of Braille characters based on pixel brightness, using a grid of characters to represent light-to-dark shades.